CMUSchwartzLab/Sc-TUSV-ext/README.md

 The input folder should contain the processed variant called scDNAseq files in VCF format.
 An example can be found in the `example/sample/` folder.

 ### Outputs
-- Medicc2 output folder: Output of the MEDICC2 method.
-- clusters.tsv: The clone assignments for the single-cells according to the MEDICC2 distances.
-This file is saved inside the MEDICC2 output folder.
+- pred_kmeans_clusters.tsv: The clone assignments for the single-cells according to the L1 distances.
 - T.dot: Output tree with the `clone assignments` in the nodes and  `phylogenetic cost/number of SNV and SV mapped` in the branches.
 - Z.tsv: Clone assignment matrix.
 - C.tsv: The estimated copy numbers of the clones.